 However, you can also use a bark-control collar to help quiet your dog; there are several styles available, including those that deliver a mild shock when your dog barks and those that spray a mist of citronella to distract your dog during a barking frenzy.

-It can be challenging to live alongside a giant dog in a relatively small apartment, but that doesn’t mean it is impossible.
-Just be sure to pick one of the best large dogs for apartments listed above, get your pup enough exercise to make up for his lack of space and provide him with plenty of stimulation.
+It can be challenging to live alongside a big dog in a relatively small apartment, but that doesn’t mean it is impossible.
+Just be sure to pick one of the large apartment dogs listed above, get your pup enough exercise to make up for his lack of space and provide him with plenty of stimulation.

 What kinds of things have you done to make puppy parenting easier in an apartment?
 We’d love to hear the strategies that have worked and which ones haven’t.
 Let us know all about them in the comments below.